 Traditionally, the family of the bride would take on paying for most of the wedding - but the times they are a-changin’.
 Sit down with your spouse, their family and your own to discuss who will be footing the bill for your big day.
 Oftentimes all parties (including the couple) will put a sum of money toward the event.
 Make sure everyone is comfortable with the amount they’re contributing to avoid problems further down the line.

 Discuss the parts of your wedding that you think are the most important with your partner and go from there.
-Maybe they’ve got their heart set on a venue but don’t mind cutting back on floral arrangements?
+Maybe they’ve got their heart set on a wedding venue but don’t mind cutting back on floral arrangements?
 Perhaps you’re willing to forgo that four-tiered wedding cake in favour of a more impressive dress?
 Make a list of “must haves” for the two of you and prioritize those - then you can start booking fittings, tastings and venue scouting expeditions.

-You’ll want to stay on top of your budget at all times to ensure that you are not overspending.
+You’ll want to stay on top of your wedding budget at all times to ensure that you are not overspending.
 Use our budgeting tool to keep things in order.
 You can enter your total budget and the tool will estimate the cost for each item.
 Don't forget to budget for tipping your vendors or service staff where appropriate.
 You can then edit or add items and juggle allocations based on your priorities.
 Aside from logging all the pricing information - from the cost of your photographer to your officiant - the tool will track your payments and send you reminders, making the planning process more manageable.